 Not all wood chips are good for the garden

-I do not want to counter the founder of the Back to Eden garden method, he is right in saying that any coverage is better than none.
+I do not want to counter the founder of the Back to Eden garden method, and he is right in saying that any coverage is better than none.
 However, wrong wood chips might not be the best “any covering”.
-Maybe you are better off with grass clippings or straw, instead of bark mulch or wood shavings.
+Maybe you are better off with grass clippings or straw instead of bark mulch or wood shavings.

-Germination and planting is more challenging
+Germination and planting are more challenging

-The wood chips also do get in the way of planting new plants or moving and dividing plants.
+The wood chips also get in the way of planting new plants or moving and dividing plants.
 It takes a bit of practice to deal with that.

 The slug problem

+Note that the important part of a no-till garden is that the soil is covered.
+Covering with wood chip mulch keeps moisture in.
+But compost is all you need if you live in a rainy, moist climate.
 Charles Dowding from England has had a great experience with it and shares it in his books and YouTube Channel.
 If slugs are a problem in your garden, take advice from him.

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for the latest updates.